taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

  - http://www.csl.cornell.edu/courses/ece5745/resources/freepdk45-nangate-databook.pdf

-PyMTL-Based Testing, Simulation, Translation
+PyMTL3-Based Testing, Simulation, Translation
 --------------------------------------------------------------------------

-Our goal in this tutorial is to generate layout for the sort unit from the PyMTL tutorial using the ASIC tools.
+Our goal in this tutorial is to generate layout for the sort unit from the PyMTL3 tutorial using the ASIC tools.
 As a reminder, the sort unit takes as input four integers and a valid bit and outputs those same four integers in increasing order with the valid bit.
 The sort unit is implemented using a three-stage pipelined, bitonic sorting network and